AresMUSH/aresmush.com/tutorials/code/submit-contribs.md

 ### Plugin Versioning

 Versioning your plugin can make it easier to troubleshoot problems by identifying whether a given game is running your latest code.
-To do this, just add a "version" method to your plugin module, as shown below, and update it whenever you release new code.
+To do this, just add a "plugin_version" method to your plugin module, as shown below, and update it whenever you release new code.

 ```
 module AresMUSH
   module Yourplugin
-    def self.version
+    def self.plugin_version
       "1.0"
     end
   end